This guide provides some basic information on how deep cycle batteries work, some of the associated terminology and

 There is always a safety valve present, hence the name valve-regulated.
 Even the term “valve regulated” does not really describe this technology.
 These are really “recombinant” batteries.
 This means that oxygen evolved at the positive will mostly recombine with the hydrogen ready to evolve on the negative and thus prevent water loss.
 The valve is only a safety feature in case dangerous amounts of hydrogen are produced.

 Flooded lead acid batteries, or wet cells, are the oldest type of rechargeable battery still in use.
 This type of battery contains a liquid in an unsealed container.
-This means that the battery must be kept upright and in a well ventilated area to ensure safe dispersal of the hydrogen gas produced by these batteries during overcharging.
+This means that the battery must be upright and in a area with good ventilation to ensure safe dispersal of the hydrogen gas that the batteries produce during overcharging.
 The lead-acid battery is also very heavy for the amount of electrical energy it can supply.

 Flooded lead acid batteries require period monitoring and topping up with distilled water.
 Despite these disadvantages, flooded batteries have high surge current, easier to troubleshoot and are relatively inexpensive.

 Gel cells virtually eliminate evaporation of the electrolyte, spillage (and subsequent corrosion issues) common to the flooded lead acid battery, and boast greater resistance to extreme temperatures, shock, and vibration.
 As a result, they are often ideal for use in automobiles, boats, aircraft, and other motorized vehicles.

 Deep cycle batteries (lead-based) such as those used in off-grid solar power systems have much thicker lead plates than car batteries to make them last longer.
 Deep cycle batteries should never really discharge to below 20% of their full capacity, because internal resistance causes heat and damage when recharging.

 Renewable energy systems usually use a low-charge or low voltage warning light or a low-voltage cut-off switch to prevent the type of damage that will shorten the battery’s life.

-Battery shelf life can be extended by storing them at a lower temperatures, because the chemical reactions in the batteries are slower.
+Battery shelf life will increase by storing them at a lower temperatures, because the chemical reactions in the batteries are slower.
 However, in order to reach their maximum voltage, batteries must return to room temperature.
 Therefore, most deep cycle battery manufacturers do not recommend refrigerating batteries.